Who Gets the Test?

 How Often the Test Is Done During Your Pregnancy

 You'll get a urine test on your first prenatal visit.
-Your doctor will do further tests throughout your pregnancy.
+Your doctor will do further tests, typically at every test.

 Tests Similar to This One